alloc/vite-react-jsx/README.md

   In serve mode, the performance effects are unnoticeable, since Babel is only used when bundling.
   Otherwise, you'll see ~40% longer build times in the `./demo` folder, but this % largely depends on how many kB of JavaScript need to be parsed and transformed by Babel.

+- **Do I need React 17+ to use the new JSX runtime?**
+  No. Support for the new runtime was backported to React 16.14.0, React 15.7.0, and React 0.14.10.

 &nbsp;

 ### Usage